 What is a test script?

-A test script is a preset series of instructions that lays out exactly how you intend your IVR to work.
+A test script is a preset series of instructions that lays out exactly how your IVR system is intended to work, against which actual system behavior is compared.
 Your system is then run against the test script and compared to this expected outcome.
 Did the customer journey you mapped out get you to the outcome you intended?
 Did these actions trigger the right IVR prompts?

 Ultimately, IVR testing gives you an understanding of where expectations aren’t matching the real-world scenarios your callers are experiencing.
 Test scripts can be used to test an entire system or, more often, a specific section or capability of your software.
 In addition to elements like your IVR system, test scripts can also be used to check on other channels you use to communicate with your customers, such as chatbots, SMS, email, and web features.